Who's Liable For An Allergic Reaction To Food?

 The next time you eat out, feel free to ask the wait staff about the ingredients to your order.
 The restaurant probably wants to avoid triggering an allergic reaction (they’re not out to get you), but remember that you have more to lose than they do, if they fail to properly notify you.
 Ask questions.

-If you think you’ve been harmed by someone else’s negligence, contact South Bend’s Accident Lawyers.
+If you think you’ve been harmed by someone else’s negligence, contact South Bend’s experienced personal injury Lawyers.